jarromie/runeliteplus-bot/README.md

-# Flexxed for RuneLite+
+# Flexxed ("Bot") for RuneLite+
 Extends `Flexo` by the RuneLite+ team.
 Feel free to make pull requests with any contributions or improvements you can think of.
-The idea of this is to extend Flexo to add more functionality, and reduce the need to copy and re-use the same stock functions over-and-over in separate projects.
+The idea of this is to extend `Flexo` to add more functionality, and reduce the need to copy and re-use the same stock functions over-and-over in separate projects.
+Some of these functions may not be the best way (in terms of resources used) to do things.

+Last updated for `RuneLite+ 1.1.6`.

-# Example
+# Examples
 ```java
     @Inject
     private Client client;